 Lake Champlain’s “Champ”

-This famous photo of the Lake Champlain monster was taken by Sandi Mansi in 1977.
-Thousands of people, dating all the way back to the Abenaqi Indians, claim to have seen the creature.
-This very deep lake lies on the border of New York and Vermont and is accessed by sea through the St. Lawrence Seaway.
-The first recorded sighting took place when Samuel de Champlain came upon the lake in July 1609.
-During this expedition, the French explorer noted “a 20-foot serpent, with a horse-shaped head and body as thick as a keg.”
-Since then, sightings of the strange aquatic beast have been reported by over 300 people, many documented in Joseph Zarzynski’s definitive book Champ–Beyond the Legend written in 1984.
+The famous photo of the Lake Champlain monster (to the right) was taken by Sandi Mansi in 1977 as her family was enjoying a picnic near the lake.
+Hundreds of people, dating all the way back to the Abenaqi Indians, claim to have seen the creature.
+Lake Champlain is a very deep, 125 mile long waterway that forms the border between the states of NY and VT.
+It is accessed by sea through the St. Lawrence Seaway and this entire region is thought to have been the “Champlain Sea” at the end of the Ice Age.
+The first recorded sighting of the monster took place when Samuel de Champlain came upon the lake in July of 1609.
+During this expedition, the French explorer noted in his journal the sighting of “a 20-foot serpent, with a horse-shaped head and body as thick as a keg.”
+Some have claimed that Champlain only saw a gar pike, whose alligator snout and 6 ft length make them look like a sea monster.
+Since that time, sightings of a strange aquatic beast in the lake have been reported by over 600 people, many documented in Joseph Zarzynski’s definitive 1984 book Champ–Beyond the Legend.

 “Dennis Hall has personally encountered the creature on several occasions and has obtained several photographs and videotaped evidence.
 In fact, Dennis may be the only person to have ever captured a Champ specimen.
-In the 1970’s Dennis discovered an unusual looking 12-inch-long reptile in a marshy area bordering the lake.
+In the 1970s Dennis discovered an unusual looking 12-inch-long reptile in a marshy area bordering the lake.
 The creature looked like no other living reptile and possessed a strange forked tongue.
 Upon inspecting the creature Dennis’ father thought the beastie strange enough to be worthy of examination by the scientists at the University of Vermont who indicated that it was unlike any living reptile in the catalog.
 Like many a cryptozoological creature, this one was somehow lost thereby ensuring that the monster would remain an enigma.
 Dennis Hall subsequently saw what he thought was the spitting image of the creature he once possessed in a book on prehistoric reptiles.
 Tanystropheus, extinct for millions of years, appeared to be the long-lost twin of Hall’s 12-inch specimen.
 Considerably larger and with a fairly long neck, Tanystropheus enjoyed a semi-aquatic existence much like Champ.”
-(Kirk, John, In the Domain of the Lake Monsters, pp. 132-133.)
+(Kirk, John, In the Domain of the Lake Monsters, 1998, pp. 132-133.)